edyhsgr/catdateweight/README.md

 #
 Notes and things guessed, thought, learned about (by date):

+20230330
+- He's been sleeping in the box that's easy to put on the scale again lately so can record more.
+Has increased for sure though I wouldn't know it from just looking at him.

 20220727
 - Weighing him less frequently since 20220623, and also at different|more-variable times of day.